Learning to Explore with Lagrangians for Bandits under Unknown Linear Constraints: Algorithm Design

-Now, we propose two algorithms to conduct pure exploration with Lagrangian relaxation of lower bound, and derive upper bounds on their sample complexities. \begin{assumption}[Distributional assumptions on rewards and constraints] We require two distributional assumptions on rewards and constraints. (i) Reward distributions $\{ P_a\}_{a=1}^K$ are sub-Gaussian one parameter exponential family with mean vector $\bmu \in \cD$. (ii) Each constraint follows a sub-Gaussian $\numarm$-parameter exponential family parameterised by $\bA^i$ for $i\in [\numconst]$. \end{assumption} These assumptions are standard in bandits under constraints~\citep{carlsson2024pure,Degenne2019PureEW,pacchiano2020stochastic,pacchiano2024contextual}.
+Now, we propose two algorithms to conduct pure exploration with Lagrangian relaxation of lower bound, and derive upper bounds on their sample complexities. \begin{assumption}[Distributional assumptions on rewards and constraints] We require two distributional assumptions on rewards and constraints. (i) Reward distributions $\{ P_a\}_{a=1}^K$ are sub-Gaussian one parameter exponential family with mean vector $\bmu \in \cD$. (ii) Each constraint follows a sub-Gaussian $\numarm$-parameter exponential family parameterised by $A^i$ for $i\in [\numconst]$. \end{assumption}